 The role of such country characteristics driving country heterogeneities in responses of cross-border capital flows has important implications for the evaluation of the efficacy of MPPs.
-Both for the extensive and the intensive use of MPPs characteristics related to the economic structure, institutions and financial markets of a country (henceforth subsumed under its structural characteristics) may be important determinants (Claessens, 2015), as is also recognized in the policy debate (IMF, 2017).
+Both for the extensive and the intensive use of MPPs, characteristics related to the economic structure, institutions and financial markets of a country (henceforth subsumed under its structural characteristics) may be important determinants (Claessens, 2015), as is also recognized in the policy debate (IMF, 2017).

 However, theoretical contributions on the role that these characteristics play in shaping responses to changes in the macroprudential environment are scant.
-Unsal (2013) shows in an open-economy DSGE model that under a fixed exchange rate regime higher levels of macroprudential regulation result in slightly muted capital flow and credit responses to a financial shock.
-Compared to a regime with flexible exchange rates however, capital flow responses are stronger for both broader and more targeted macroprudential measures, with the absence of exchange rate appreciation effects offered as an explanation for this differential effects.
-Farhi and Werning (2016) also consider the role of exchange rate regimes for the optimality of monetary and macroprudential policy, showing that the role and effects of macroprudential policies (or related macroprudential capital controls) differ across them.
+Unsal (2013) shows in an open-economy DSGE model that under a fixed exchange rate regime, higher levels of macroprudential regulation result in slightly muted responses of capital flows and credit to a financial shock.
+Compared to a regime with flexible exchange rates however, capital flow responses to a MPP tightening are stronger for both broader and more targeted macroprudential measures, with the absence of exchange rate appreciation effects offered as an explanation for this differential effects.
+Farhi and Werning (2016) also consider the role of exchange rate regimes for the optimality of monetary and macroprudential policy, showing that the role and effects of macroprudential policies differ across them.
 For fixed exchange rates, macroprudential policies such as restrictions or taxes on capital inflows and outflows can be a second-best way of regaining some degree of monetary policy autonomy and dampen the effects of capital flows in booms and recessions.
-Finally, Ahnert et al. (2021) offer some theoretical insights for FX-based MPPs, where borrowers substitute from FX lending from banks towards other financial sectors.
+Ahnert et al. (2021) offer some theoretical insights for FX-based MPPs, where borrowers substitute from FX lending from banks towards other financial sectors.
 This insight implies some role of the level of financial development, with more developed markets or deeper financial institutions allowing easier switching towards other sources and thus potentially more muted effects of MPPs on both credit and capital flows.
-Further, it also implies that the degree of indebtedness of economies and the structure of this debt may play a role for the effects of MPPs.
-Yet, providing evidence on the existence of structural drivers for capital flow response heterogeneities is ultimately an empirical exercise.
+It also implies that the degree of indebtedness of economies and the structure of this debt may play a role for the effects of MPPs.
+In particular, the financial openness and exposure to external debt sources of countries are important determinants for financial stability and effects of MPPs differ along the spectrum of this dimension (Giraldo et al., 2024).
+However, providing evidence on the existence of structural drivers for capital flow response heterogeneities is ultimately an empirical exercise.